Cross-checking Configuration

 In many cases, we can add identical cross-checks to the original C and the transpiled Rust code, e.g., when the C code is naively translated to the perfectly equivalent Rust code, and everything just works.
 However, this might not always be the case, and we need to handle mismatches such as:

-• Whole functions added or removed by the transpiler or refactoring tool, e.g., helpers.
+, we may want to omit the cross-check on the length parameter. - Whole functions added or removed by the transpiler or refactoring tool, e.g., helpers.

 Note that this list is not exhaustive, so there may be many more cases of mismatches.